 Massachusetts Catfish Fishing

-All about fishing for white and channel catfish.
+Fishing for white and channel catfish in MA.

 Most waters in MA have one or more species of catfish.
 They can be found in most rivers, small lakes and ponds.
 But the major lakes like Ashfield Lake, Assawompset Pond, Cheshire Reservoir, Congamond Lake, Hamilton Reservoir, Lake Chaubunagungamaug, Lake Cochituate, Lake Garfield, Lake Rohunta, Lake Quinsigamond, Long Pond, Norton Reservoir, Otis Reservoir, Quabbin Reservoir and South Watuppa Pond hold the larger populations of catfish.

 Click the images and links above for species details.

 The state record channel catfish was caught from Ashfield Lake.

 The state record white catfish came out of Baddacook Pond.